Solo travel is something I truly enjoy and something I would encourage anyone to do at least once in their life.

 Personally, I never go to nightclubs alone while traveling, I usually have made a friend I go with and it makes me a lot more comfortable.
 With my panic disorder, it’s also not smart to put myself in that situation alone because I get easily overwhelmed.
 Not fun!

-Don’t look too flashy.
+Don’t look too flashy

 If you’re staying in a 5-star resort, this may not be something you have to worry about.
 But I’m a backpacker usually staying in hostels or guest houses.
 I also own and wear a lot of expensive jewelry.
 (It’s my weakness!)
 I leave that at home while traveling.
 Instead, I opt for a few staples that I basically never take off anyway.
 Don’t make yourself look like a target for pick-pockets and robbers.

-Don’t put anything in back pockets.
+Don’t keep anything in your back pockets

 Remember what I said about backpacks?
 You can’t really monitor what’s behind you so avoid putting anything in your back pockets which are easy targets for petty theft or simply falling out and getting lost.
 Learned that one the hard way!

-It’s okay to be “rude.”
+It’s okay to be “rude”

 Yes, always be polite and start with kindness but if someone makes your spidey senses tingle or if you see someone needing help, it’s okay to say no or keep walking.
 Feigning victimhood or needing help is a trick Ted Bundy used to get women in to his car!
 (My true crime nerdiness is showing, I know).
 But seriously, if someone really needs help that badly, call the police or get a local to help them.
 Don’t leave someone bleeding out on the street!
 But if a guy wearing a cast asks you to help him load his canoe on to his car, do you really think he wants or needs YOUR help?
 Probably not…

-Bring a backup form of communication.
+Bring a backup form of communication

 And never carry both at the same time.
 I had to learn this the hard way in Costa Rica.
 I only brought my phone with me and after it got damaged, I was up shit creek without a paddle.
 If I had brought my iPad or laptop, my life would’ve been so much easier my last few days there and my parents back home would’ve been much less worried.
 Carry your phone with you during the day.
 Leave the iPad or laptop LOCKED UP back at your accommodations and only bring it out if/when necessary.
 Don’t bring it out in public.

-If you’re going out, have a plan.
+If you’re going out, have a plan

 Have you noticed most of my solo travel safety tips come down to planning…?